 The Pennsylvania State University, University Park Campus, June 1 – 6, 2018

 Registration is now open here.
-Early registration ends March 16, 2018.
+Early registration has been extended.

 Registration fees (includes scientific program (including the joint session with the Frontiers in Metallobiochemistry Symposium on “Test cases” on June 6, 2018, food and drinks during coffee breaks, breakfast on the weekend, and reception on June 5, 2018):